nk113/locomotive-rails/README.md

 Readme
 ======

-Great [locomotive-chef-repo](https://github.com/intercity/locomotive-chef-repo) + basic rails application with easy vagrant setup.
-You can run this application locally as usual too sharing database runs on vagrant - develop locally with webrick and test the app on vagrant with nginx + unicorn environment deploying using capistrano.
+Great [locomotive-chef-repo](https://github.com/intercity/locomotive-chef-repo) + basic rails 4.0 application with easy vagrant setup.
+You can also run this application locally as usual sharing percona-mysql database runs on vagrant - develop locally with webrick and test the app on vagrant with production environment settings -- nginx + unicorn -- deploying using capistrano.

 ## Getting started